Love in a Cold Climate

 Love in a Cold Climate is a novel by Nancy Mitford, first published in 1949.
-The title is a phrase from George Orwell's novel Keep the Aspidistra Flying (1936).
+The title is a phrase from George Orwell's novel Keep the Aspidistra Flying (1936), but it in turn was based on a sentence in a 1797 letter by Robert Southey: She has made me in love with a cold climate, and frost and snow, with a northern moonlight.
+He was referring to Mary Wollstonecraft's correspondence from Sweden and Norway.

 Love in a Cold Climate is a companion volume to The Pursuit of Love.
 The time frame of Love in a Cold Climate is the same as The Pursuit of Love, but the focus is on a different set of characters.
 Fanny remains the fictional narrator.
 In The Pursuit of Love, Fanny narrates the story of her cousin Linda Radlett.
 In Love in a Cold Climate, Fanny narrates the story of Polly, to whom Fanny is distantly related through her father's family.